zzhangjii/learning-library/workshops/dvcs-5/LabGuide300.md

    ![](images/300/img_3e_1_3.png)

-   You can now identify the logic to join the datasets.
+   You can now identify the logic to join the data sets.
 In the first column of the new row, use the dropdown to select **Mentions Category**.
 In the second column select **Category**.

    ![](images/300/img_3e_1_4.png)

         You may have noticed that only Attributes are displayed.
 This is by design as Measures are for aggregation, not dimensional analysis or joins.
-If need be, you can always modify a column or create a copy of it in another format (e.g. a dataset could have an Id column defined as an Attribute and a copy of that column, such as Id_Measure, defined as a Measure with count aggregation).
+If need be, you can always modify a column or create a copy of it in another format (e.g. a data set could have an Id column defined as an Attribute and a copy of that column, such as Id_Measure, defined as a Measure with count aggregation).

     Click **OK**.

-    The data source diagram will now show there are **2** joins between the datasets.
+    The data source diagram will now show there are **2** joins between the data sets.

     ![](images/300/img_3e_1_5.png)